Chiesa di San Rocco

 Venice is home to four other churches, built as acts of devotion and gratitude in the aftermath of the plague.

-Perhaps the most iconic is Santa Maria della Salute.
+Perhaps the most iconic is La Salute.

 Saint Roch